pavelbrm/pavelbrm.github.io/_posts/2020-08-08-project-layout-intro.md

 - the possibility of creating an import cycle is reduced by design
 - the structure and hierarchy represent the business logic and relations between different parts of a project.

 As you can see, a good layout is more than just the opposite of the symptoms of a bad one.
 A good layout is the foundation for a development process focused on producing great software.
-If you have it, than you've got more mental energy to focus on creative solutions for hard problems.
+If you have it, then you've got more mental energy to focus on creative solutions for hard problems.
 If you don't, then part of the energy is wasted.

 The layout of a project depends on many factors.
 The most important one is the kind of a project.
 The layout will be different for a library, a single application or service, and for a monolithic repository, while there are some commonalities that make better any kind of a project.